Smart small bedroom with shared storage and cozy layout

 2. Maximize Vertical Space

 Don’t waste wall height.
 Add tall shelves, wall-hung cabinets, or over-the-door organizers to keep essentials off the floor.
-Pegboards and hanging storage systems can also double as decor while saving space.
+Pegboards and hanging storage systems can double as decor while saving space.

 3. Use Foldable Furniture

 Fold-down desks, collapsible chairs, and wall-mounted tables are perfect for shared bedrooms.
 You get functionality when needed—and space back when you don’t.
-It’s one of the smartest compact storage strategies for small rooms.

 4. Keep the Closet Clean & Split